 If your car is recovered after a claim, comprehensive coverage will still cover any damages incurred while it’s stolen.

 When it comes to a total loss claim, however, things get more tricky.
-A total loss claim requires you to sign over the title of the missing vehicle to the insurance company — meaning if it’s eventually recovered, it won’t belong to you.
+A total loss claim requires you to sign over the title of the missing car to the insurance company — meaning if it’s eventually recovered, it won’t belong to you.

 Tips for preventing car theft